 While land can certainly be privately used, its value is created by the community and therefore belongs to the community.
 Land has to be owned in common, and whenever people use land, they need to reimburse their local communities for their exclusive use of it.
 They can do this by making community land contributions

 for the land they use.
 A land contribution approximates the market rental value of land, and the rental value of land is a measuring stick that reveals the financial value of the benefits that land users receive from their exclusive use of land.
-In most nations around the world, land has already been privatized: If communities were to suddenly impose land contributions upon existing property owners, property owners would end up having to pay twice for their ownership of land — first to the previous landowner (from whom they bought land), and a second time to their local communities.
+In most nations around the world, the value of land has already been privatized: If communities were to suddenly impose land contributions upon existing property owners, property owners would end up having to pay twice for their ownership of land—first to the previous landowner (from whom they bought land), and a second time to their local communities.

 In order to transition from a land ownership model to a land stewardship model

-, local governments and community land trusts would either have to financially compensate existing property owners for the land value portion of the properties in question or cancel their existing mortgage debts.
+, therefore, local governments and community land trusts would either have to financially compensate existing property owners for the land value portion of the properties in question or offer a transition plan that would allow new property owners to acquire exclusive use of the land without obtaining ownership of the land itself.
 Land users would then be required to share the value of land with all members of their community through community land contributions.
 And finally, these contributions would then have to be redistributed to all community members in the form of a Universal Basic Income to prevent gentrification, reduce wealth inequality, and create a truly fair economy

 for all participants.Read the blog